Katana supports various shipping workflows depending on the setup of your processes. The most common shipping practices in Katana are as follows:

 A primary order management system such as Katana.

 Fulfillment location where physical handling of the shipment is taken care of.

 Shipping partner/ platform responsible for the actual transport service.

 How the workflow is set up between these parties depends on the capabilities of each entity.
 A sample workflow could be described as follows:

 An order (1) is created in Katana with shipment addresses and once it's ready for shipping, a packing slip (2) is printed out and passed to the fulfillment location (warehouse) for packing.
 Order is picked and packed (3) at the location and often also weighed (4) for transportation.
 Next, contact the transportation service using a shipping platform or directly for a shipment label.
 Multiple orders might be consolidated into one shipment at this stage (5).
 The label also includes the tracking number.
 The label is printed and attached to the package (6).
 For dispatch, either a scheduled pickup or delivery (7) by your transportation provider is needed.
 Once the order is sent out of your warehouse, the order status must be updated to reflect the correct inventory levels in your stock (8).

 Companies looking for automated workflows need to combine the data flow between all parties involved in the shipping processes.
 Read more here about integration possibilities for shipping.

 Shipping data in Katana

-Katana can support you in your shipment workflows by keeping track of your order statuses, storing necessary information, and helping you to generate required documents for shipping.
+Katana can support your shipment workflows by keeping track of your order statuses, storing necessary information, and helping you generate required documents for shipping.

 Katana provides you with: